The Civic Literacy Curriculum

 About the curriculum

 The Civic Literacy Curriculum is a comprehensive civics curriculum developed and reviewed by educators and university scholars.
-The study guides, curriculum content for teachers, videos and flash cards are all based on the United States Customs and Immigration Naturalization Test required by the federal government for those looking to become naturalized American citizens.
+The study guides, curriculum content for teachers, videos, and flash cards are all based on the United States Customs and Immigration Naturalization Test required by the federal government for those looking to become naturalized American citizens.
 The curriculum also goes above the federal Naturalization test, offering more opportunities for learning about the systems of government, American history, and more.
-Arizona State University faculty plan to continue to develop additional learning sections to supplement the Civic Literacy Curriculum
+Arizona State University faculty plan to continue to develop additional learning sections to supplement the Civic Literacy Curriculum.

-The Civic Literacy Curriculum was developed by Arizona State University's Center for the Political Thought and Leadership.
-The CPTL aims to further research in American political thought and support civic education at all levels inside and out of the classroom.
+Arizona State University's Center for American Civics developed the Civic Literacy Curriculum.
+The CAC aims to further research in American political thought and support civic education at all levels inside and outside the classroom.
 We support scholars, teachers, and students in their efforts to understand and improve American political society.
-We are nonpartisan and inter-ideological, focused on the pursuit of knowledge and the practice of truth as common goods for American politics and culture.
+We are nonpartisan and inter-ideological, focused on pursuing knowledge and practicing truth as common goods for American politics and culture.

 The School of Civic and Economic Thought and Leadership